JavaScript is required

 Tips for using Korean idioms naturally

-Anyway, if you want to actually practice these idioms with real Korean content, Migaku's browser extension lets you look up expressions instantly while watching shows or reading articles.
+Anyway, if you want to actually practice these idioms with real Korean content, Migaku's browser extension and app let you look up expressions instantly while watching shows or reading articles.
 Makes learning from context way more practical.
 There's a 10-day free trial if you want to check it out.